I thought I’d share my x-rays for all to see how bionic I am now. hehehe

 This one was to check my ribs.
 While 2 of them got bruised up quite a bit there were no fractures.
 Yay!
 I was scared I’d end up with a flail segment (read very painful).
 I also found out my 2nd rib had been broken before unbeknownst to me.
 He said the injury was so old it could have happened when I was a child.

 And here is the finished product.
-The metal looks a tad larger than it actually is from the angle and the refraction.1 Notice the little roundish looking blob of metal.
+The metal looks a tad larger than it actually is from the angle and the refraction.
+Metal and bone are of different density hence they refract differently Notice the little roundish looking blob of metal.
 That is actually a screw holding the tiny piece that was broken off completely.
 The doc says the breaks were clean enough he could keep it.
 Now notice the line on the bottom of the bone.
 See how even it looks?
 That means the bone should heal up nicely.
 The doc says I should retain about 98% of the motion and range.

 Sadly, it will be a least a month if not two before I’m hitting the weights with any significant intensity.
 I go back in 3 weeks for physical therapy (if needed).
 The good news is I’ll still be able to lift weights in the future.
 Had I not had the surgery that would not have been the case.